peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 child zones are known to exist in different namespaces, a secure delegation SHOULD NOT be used.

-The use of a delegation to nowhere in this document is described for the IN class only.
-Use of this mechanism in other classes is not addressed by this specification.

 Name resolution protocols other than the DNS are also used by some systems, for names that are syntactically equivalent to domain names in the DNS.
-In some cases, names resolved by those non-DNS protocols are anchored in a specific domain that is consequently reserved for their use in the DNS, to avoid name collisions.
-Examples of such reservations in the DNS are the `LOCAL` top-level domain reserved for use by Multicast DNS {{?RFC6762}} and the `ALT` top-level domain reserved use in general for non-DNS resolution protocols {{?RFC9476}}.
+In some cases, names resolved by those non-DNS protocols are anchored in a specific domain that is consequently reserved in the DNS for their use, to avoid name collisions.
+Examples of such reservations in the DNS are the `LOCAL` top-level domain, reserved for use by Multicast DNS {{?RFC6762}}, and the `ALT` top-level domain, reserved use in general for non-DNS resolution protocols {{?RFC9476}}.
 Domains that are not intended for use with the DNS as their resolution protocol SHOULD NOT be provisioned in the DNS as delegations to